Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/geoview-compose/README.md

 ### Other Examples:

-Other microapps that demonstrate various workflows with the composable `MapView`,`SceneView` and `LocalSceneView` are available:
+Other microapps that demonstrate various workflows with the composable `MapView`,`SceneView`, and `LocalSceneView` are available:

 - [MapView Geometry Editor App](../../microapps/MapViewGeometryEditorApp/README.md) demonstrates the use of `GeometryEditor` and `GraphicsOverlay`
 - [MapView Insets App](../../microapps/MapViewInsetsApp/README.md) demonstrates the use of `Insets`